Treatments to help you reach your weight loss goals in as little as three months.

 One of the most effective ways to combat weight gain is to make lifestyle changes that improve diet and increase exercise levels.
 Increasing physical activity naturally increases the metabolic rate, expending calories consumed and utilising fat reserves.
 A patient should slowly increase their physical activity levels to 30 minutes of moderate intensity exercise on at least 5 days in a week.

-Unfortunately most people who lose weight on a calorie controlled diet put it on again, with only 5% of obese people managing to keep their weight down.
+Unfortunately, most people who lose weight on a calorie-controlled diet put it on again, with only 5% of obese people managing to keep their weight down.
+A healthy weight loss using a calorie-controlled diet is between 1-2lbs per week.
+This equates to a calorie deficit of 3,500 calories per week (or 500 calories daily).

 Picking the right time is the key to success when it comes to weight loss.
 Do not choose to make a fundamental change to your lifestyle if you have already committed to other changes in your life, which may increase stress and threaten the success of your weight loss, such as moving home or starting a new job.